FinweLtd/doc-livesync-all/docs/faq/faq.md

 No. Desktop computer operating systems are currently not supported.

-### Can I install LiveSYNC on my GearVR/OculusGo headset?
+### Can I install LiveSYNC on my GearVR/Oculus Go headset?

 Yes, but currently you will need an invite to our Beta channel in the Oculus Store.
 Please use the contact form in the [support page](../support/support.md) for requesting an invite.